-Comply with all legal requirements in every jurisdiction in which we operate 04.
-Anticipate and respond to all possible terror risks allet
+Comply with all legal requirements in every jurisdiction in which we operate 05.

-05. Eliminate hazards using all reasonable measures including technological solutions
+Eliminate hazards using all reasonable measures including technological solutions possible terror risks

 The prevention of accidents must be a team effort.
 It is our responsibility to prevent injury and ill-health to ourselves, colleagues, customers and the community.